New speakers are added continuously. Please check back to see the latest updates to the agenda.

 My projects include Wukong, (the most-used frameworks for Ruby streaming in hadoop); Ironfan (cloud orcestration capable of spinning up clusters large or small at the push of a button); Configliere (ruby configuration made easy); and I’m a core committer to Goliath (liquid fast concurrent web framework).

-I am the author of “Big Data for Chimps”, a book on data science in...
+I am the author of “Big Data for Chimps”, a book on data...
 Read More.

 Michael Lang is CEO and founder of Revelytix.
 He has worked in various aspects of the enterprise information management space for 25 years, including roles at Reuters, Vitria, Metamatrix (founder and president, sold to Red Hat) and Revelytix.
 For the past 10 years he has worked closely with the U.S. Department of Defense innovating solutions to complex enterprise data management problems.